 A question I often get asked by parents is about airline approved car-seats, and what to look out for to make sure they are FAA (Federal Airline Association in the USA) or CAA (Civil Airline Association – in the UK) approved.
 What is clear is international airline associations rules do vary, so this effects the airlines rules on what car seats you can bring on-board your flight.

 Just because your seat (s) may be FAA Approved Car Seats, does not mean all airlines will accept them.
 FAA rules govern US airlines only.
 For example, a rear facing car seat approved in the USA may not be approved for use on a UK airline.
-This guide will help you sift through the rules, provide you with knowledge so you know your rights or how to easily find them when you travel with car seat.
+This guide will help you sift through the rules, provide you with knowledge so you know your rights or how to easily find them when you travel with a car seat.

 This information will also provide you with a FAA airline approved cars seat list of some which are available and answer many of your questions regarding traveling with carseats even if you are not flying with a USA airline.
 I will have a post on UK airline approved car seats soon.

 Please use the contents table below to quickly find the section you need, or grab a cuppa and find out all you need to know by reading the whole post.